British Rail Class 302: Preservation

-Two driving trailers, 75033 and 75250, which belonged to units 302 201 and 302 227, are preserved at Mangapps Railway Museum near Burnham-on-Crouch, Essex.
-These units have been repainted into BR overall blue with yellow ends and are still in very good condition, with the destination scrolls still in working order, the seats still in British Rail colours and the Network South East maps still in very good condition.
+Two driving trailers, 75033 and 75250, which belonged to units 302 201 and 227, are preserved at Mangapps Railway Museum, near Burnham-on-Crouch, in Essex.
+These units have been repainted into BR overall blue with yellow ends; they are still in very good condition, including working destination scrolls, the seats in BR colours and the Network SouthEast maps.
 The rest of the fleet has been scrapped since withdrawal in late 1999.